volab/IoT_EPS/_1_userDoc/source/Bug_ToDoLst.rst

 ================

     :Date de saisie:        200703
-    :Date de traitemant:
+    :Date de traitemant:    11/12/2021
     :Cible:                 firmware
-    :Status:                **OPEN**
+    :Status:                closed
     :Problematique:         Create config.h file with only #define
     :Traitement:            To separate from include files.
-To doy there is only one file IoT_EPS.h
+To day there is only one file IoT_EPS.h 2 file created config and config_advanced

 ----------------------------------------------------------------------------------------------------